CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise2.md

     ![Picture](./images/Ex2-00.png)

-1. In Source section of the Watchlist wizard, add the following details, then select **Next: Review and Create > (6).**
+1. In the Source section of the Watchlist wizard, add the following details, then select **Next: Review and Create > (6).**

    - Source type: Ensure **Local file (1)** is selected.
    - File type: Select **CSV file with a header (.csv) (2)** from the dropdown menu.